coverclock/com-diag-assay/README.md

 Assay is a C library that provides functions to parse a configuration file in yet one more variation on the widely used and under specified INI format.
-The syntax of this particular format is specified by an LALR(1) grammar.
+The syntax of this particular format is specified by an LALR(1) grammar, but was heavily influenced by the syntax of configuration files used in the Asterisk PBX.
 Portions of the C code, specifically its lexical scanner and shift-reduce parser, are generated using the Flex (Lex) and Bison (Yacc) tools.
-Assay is built on top of the Diminuto library of GNU/Linux-based software tools.
+Assay is built on top of the Diminuto library of GNU/Linux-based software tools and makes heavy use of its balanced Red-Black tree implementation.

 This software is an original work of its author(s).